Adult Karate, Gracie Jiu-Jitsu, Women's Self-Defense

 We have generous discounts for Active Duty Military, Police and Firemen/women, students, and family members.

-As a Peace Corps Volunteer assigned to a remote rural area I had no one to practice karate with so I started teaching and discovered I liked it.
-When I finished my MS degree, and moved to Washignton DC, my Okinawan instructor told me to find students so I could continue to progress.
-Every few years I would have a new assignment and would start all over again looking for students and training them.
+As a Peace Corps Volunteer assigned to a remote rural area I had no one to practice karate with so I started teaching young people in my town and discovered I liked teaching and people liked learning with me.
+Upon returning to the United States I started grad school, plus I met and started training with Grand Master Seikichi Iha.
+When I finished my MS degree and moved to Washignton DC, my Sensei Iha told me to find students so I could continue to progress.
+When stationed overseas I would train US Embassy Security Personnel, US Marines, foreign security agents, and people like you.
+During US assignments I would always develop a cadre of dedicated students.

-I have trained active duty military, Secret Service, FBI, DEA, police, and people just like you.
+I have trained active duty military, Secret Service, US Embassy Security Personnel, FBI, DEA, the police, foreign security personnel, and people just like you.

 I am very proud of witnessing my students overcome personal challenges to test for their Black Belt in front of the National Black Belt testing committee.